 Carl Martin has produced dozens of guitar effects over the years.
 Some of their more popular guitar pedals include their Compressor, DeLayla and the Headroom (shown to the left).
 These were classic go-to pedals of the early 2000s and still live on to this day.
 They are always thinking up new designs, so keep tabs.

-Catalinbread offers quite possibly the coolest, most innovative boutique guitar pedals to come out of Japan.
+Catalinbread offers quite possibly the coolest, most innovative boutique guitar pedals to come out of Portland.
 Their Dirty Little Secret pedal offers some of the most impressive Marshall plexi tones in a stompbox.
 Seriously, this thing wails.
 Other incredible guitar pedals from Catalinbread include the Teaser Stallion (chaotic distortion) and the Super Chile Picoso (clean boost).
 There are many more, so check out their website.
 These stompboxes are super high-end, so of course they feature true bypass and top -notch parts (i.e. – Alpha Pots and Switchcraft jacks).
 These pedals are hand-built in small batches to ensure tonal superiority.

 Chicago Iron is known for two pedals: the Octavian (an Octavia clone) and the Parachute Wah (a Tycobrahe Parapedal clone).
 They later released the Pedal Flanger, Para-Baby (wah retrofit circuit of the Parachute Wah) and a DIY kit to make your very own clone of the Tycobrahe Parapedal wah.
 We love the baby blue color that all the pedals come in.
 So classy.